 See "Item 3.
-Key Information - D. Risk Factors - Risks Relating to Operating in the Gaming Industry in Macau - Melco Resorts Macau's Subconcession Contract expires in 2022 and if we were unable to secure an extension of its subconcession, or a new concession or subconcession, in 2022, or if the Macau government were to exercise its redemption right, we would be unable to operate casino gaming in Macau."
+Key Information - D. Risk Factors - Risks Relating to Operating in the Gaming Industry in Macau - Melco Resorts Macau's Subconcession Contract expires in June 2022 and if we were unable to secure a new concession or subconcession or an extension of the subconcession, in 2022, or if the Macau government were to exercise its redemption right, we would be unable to operate casino gaming in Macau."